The Secret History: Plot

 The members of the group struggle to maintain their cover, joining search parties and attending Bunny's funeral.
 Though the police presence eventually dies down, the group begins to crack under the strain: Francis's hypochondria worsens, Charles descends into alcoholism and abuses Camilla, Richard becomes addicted to pills, and Henry realizes he has no moral objections to murder.
 Richard learns that Francis has had sexual encounters with Charles; Francis believes the twins have also slept with each other.
-As Charles becomes even more possessive of his sister, Henry arranges for Camilla to move from their shared apartment to a hotel, further incensing Charles.
+As Charles becomes even more possessive of his sister, Henry arranges for Camilla to move from the twins' shared apartment to a hotel, further incensing Charles.

 Julian receives a letter purporting to be from Bunny, detailing the bacchanal murder and Bunny's fear that Henry is plotting to kill him.
 Though Julian initially dismisses it as a hoax, he later realizes the truth when he notices a letterhead from Henry and Bunny's hotel in Rome.
 Instead of addressing the matter, Julian flees campus and never returns, much to Henry's grief and dismay.

 Charles' alcoholism and enmity towards Henry worsens as Henry begins living with Camilla.
 When Charles is arrested for drunk driving in Henry's car, Henry fears Charles will expose the group, while Charles fears that Henry may kill him to keep his silence.
 Charles barges into Camilla and Henry's hotel room with a gun and tries to kill Henry.
 In the ensuing altercation, Charles accidentally shoots Richard in the stomach.
 With bystanders approaching, Henry shoots himself to provide cover for the rest of the group.
 The police report concludes that, in a suicidal fit, Henry inadvertently shot Richard.

 With Henry's death, the group disintegrates.
-Charles descends further into alcoholism and runs away from rehab with a married woman; Camilla is left alone caring for her ailing grandmother; and Francis, though homosexual, is forced by his wealthy grandfather to marry a woman he despises and attempts suicide.
-Richard graduates from Hampden as a lonely academic with an unrequited love for Camilla.
+Charles descends further into alcoholism and runs away from rehab with a married woman; Camilla is left alone caring for her ailing grandmother; and Francis, when his wealthy grandfather discovers he’s gay, is forced to marry a woman he despises and attempts suicide.
+Richard graduates from Hampden as an academic with an unrequited love for Camilla.
+He has unhappily moved back to California.
 The novel ends with Richard recounting a dream in which he meets Henry in a desolate futuristic museum.
+Henry shows Richard slides of famous landmarks around the world.
 After a brief conversation, Henry leaves Richard to contemplate his unhappiness.